 Married twice, Timothy Fitch’s first marriage was to Abigail Hall Donaghue (the widow of Captain David Donaghue) on January 1, 1745.
 The couple lived in Medford, Mass.
 And had at least five children: Abigail, Timothy, Rebecca, Hannah and Elizabeth.
 It is believed that Abigail, Timothy’s wife, died prior to 1760, although the exact date is not known for sure.

 Timothy’s second marriage was on October 16, 1760 and was to Eunice Brown Plaisted, the widow of lchabod Plaisted of Salem, MA.
-During this thirty-year marriage at least four children were bom: John Brown, Charles, Eunice and Hannah Brown.
-The family divided their time between the Boston, Medford, and Salem homes.
+During this thirty-year marriage at least four children were born: John Brown, Charles, Eunice and Hannah Brown.
+The family divided their time between their Boston, Medford, and Salem homes.
 It was during this time in his life that Timothy Fitch engaged in the slave trade and kept a correspondence with a captain of one of his ship’s named Peter Gwinn.

 Timothy Fitch died in Medford on September 28, 1790.
 The listed cause of death was “diarrhea.”

 The letters came to MHSM through the Hall family of Medford.
 John Brown Fitch, the son of Timothy and Eunice, was married to Hepzibeth Hall.
 They had five children; John Brown died on January 25, 1785.
 Thus the connection to the Hall family.

 Voyage one by Capt.
 William Ellery on behalf of Timothy Fitch

 1759 August, 21